 Heat can cause the dye in synthetic fabrics to bleed through heat transfer vinyl or the inks used in screen printing.
-This is called dye migration.
+This is called dye migration, or “bleeding.”
 Fabrics continue to trend toward polyester and other synthetic blends.
 Because of this, dye migration is front and center for today’s garment decorators.
 Heat transfer on synthetic materials is possible but requires special handling to avoid issues.
-This post will cover the ins-and-outs of dye migration and how to prevent it.
+This post will cover the ins-and-outs of dye migration and how to stop bleeding.
 After reading, you’ll be prepared to block dye migration head on.

 What is Dye Migration?